WhisperingChaos/dkrcp/README.md

 ######SOURCE Directory Content: An existing directory path appended with '/.'.

 The multi-SOURCE copy semantics simply converge to the row labeled: '**TARGET exists as directory.**' above.
 In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a preexisting directory, otherwise, the operation fails.

 ##### Images as SOURCE/TARGET
 A double colon '```::```' delimiter classifies the file path as referring to an image, differenciating it from the single one denoting a container reference.
 Therefore, an argument referencing an image involving a tag would appear similar to: '```repository_name:tag::etc/hostname```'.

+When processing image arguments, ```dkrcp``` always perfers binding to images known locally to Docker Engine that match the provided name and will ignore remote ones unless directed to search for them.
+To include remote registries, specify the option: ```--ucpchk-reg=true```.
+Enabling this feature will cause ```dkrcp``` to initiate a ```docker pull``` iff the specified image name is not locally known.
+Note, when enabled, ```ucpchk-reg``` applies to both SOURCE and TARGET image references.
+Therefore, in situations where the TARGET image name doesn't refer to a locally existing image and happens to refer to an existing remote image, this remote image will be pulled and become the one referenced by TARGET.

 ######Copy *from* an *existing image*:
   * Convert the referenced image to a container via [```docker create```](https://docs.docker.com/engine/reference/commandline/create).
   * Copy from this container using ```docker cp```.
-  * ```dkrcp``` destroys this container using ```docker rm```.
+  * Destroy this container using ```docker rm```.

 ######Copy *to* an *existing image*:
   * Convert the referenced image to a container via ```docker create```.